wso2-attic/esb-connectors/activecollab/activecollab-connector/activecollab-connector-1.0.0/README.txt

  3. Create an activecollab trial account and derive the API key:
-	i) 	 Using the URL "https://www.activecollab.com/" create an activecollab Free Trial account. ii)  Login to the created activecollab account and derive the API Key by selecting the user account that has been created >> Click on Options >> Select API Subscription >> Create a new Subscription and get the API URL and the api token. iii) Click on 'Update API Subscription' and make sure that the 'Read Only' radio button is set as 'No'. iv)  Add a project Role following the below steps a)Select Administration and click on Administration.
+	i) 	 Using the URL "https://www.activecollab.com/" create an activecollab Free Trial account. ii)  Login to the created activecollab account and derive the API Key by selecting the user account that has been created >> Click on Options >> Select API Subscription >> Create a new Subscription (make sure that the 'Read Only' radio button is set as 'No') >> click the API subscription details icon and get the API URL and the api token. iii) Add a project Role following the below steps a)Select Administration and click on Administration.
 		 b)Under Projects select 'Project Roles'.
-		 c)Click on New Role and enter a name for the role >> select the appropriate permissions and click 'Add Role' d)Note the role Id for further reference.
+		 c)Click on New Role and enter a name for the role >> select the appropriate permissions and click 'Add Role'

-    v)   Create at least two users and keep the user ids for further reference.
+    iv)  Create at least two users and keep the user ids for further reference.

  4. Update the activecollab properties file at location "{activecollab_CONNECTOR_HOME}/activecollab-connector/activecollab-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.